antonitsin/elements_of_stat_learn/README.md

 # elements_of_stat_learn

-Hello everyone, this project has this file:
+Hello everyone, this project has this file: projtct https://github.com/antonitsin/elements_of_stat_learn/blob/master/Untitled.ipynb